International News Service: Hearst News Service

+International News Service

+In May 1909, the Hearst publishing organization established the American News Service (ANS), headquartered in New York.
+The American News Service was formed to sell Hearst's wire reports to outside morning papers in the United States.
+Curtis J. Mar was appointed the first president and general manager of the ANS, succeeded the same year by Richard A. Farrelly.
+The service was expanded to include foreign news reporting from August 1909.

+Shortly after its establishment, the American News Service was split into two divisions to cater to morning and evening newspapers across the United States.
+In order to reflect its widened news field which now included reporting of the domestic and foreign news, the American News Service was renamed the International News Service (INS) in January 1910.
+The INS was responsible for providing overnight reports to morning newspapers seven days a week.
+At the same time, Hearst established the National News Association (NNA) to provide six day a week news report for evening newspapers.

+In 1911, the National News Association was dissolved: ultimately, the morning and evening services were integrated and operated under the INS banner.

+In 1916, E. Barry Faris joined the INS as a correspondent and news manager in Washington, D.C.
+Consequently, E. Barry Faris stayed with the INS for the next forty years and became one of the key figures in the organization: he served as an assistant to editorial managers Marlen E. Pew and George G. Shor.
+In 1927 E. Barry Faris was promoted to general news manager and in 1932 became the editor of the INS, a position he held until the INS and United Press were merged in 1958.

 Established two years after Hearst-competitor E.W.
 Scripps combined three smaller syndicates under his control into United Press Associations, INS battled the other major newswires.
 It added a picture service, International News Photos, or INP.
 The Hearst newsreel series Hearst Metrotone News (1914–1967) was released as International Newsreel from January 1919 to July 1929.
 Universal Service, another Hearst-owned news agency, merged with International News Service in 1937.
-Always a distant third to its larger rivals the Associated Press and the United Press, INS was merged with UP on May 24, 1958, to become UPI.
+Always a distant third to its larger rivals the Associated Press and the United Press, the INS was merged with UP on May 24, 1958, to become UPI.

 New York City's all-news radio station, WINS, then under Hearst ownership, took its call letters from INS, as did the short-lived (1948–49), DuMont Television Network nightly newscast, I.N.S.
 Telenews.